sjfke/tomcat-containers/wharf/BUILD.md

 </project>
 ```

-The remember to create a Java package name for the project, `net.codejava.javaee.bookstore`.
+Remember to create a Java package name for the project, `net.codejava.javaee.bookstore`.

 Eclipse: `Bookstore` > `Java Resources` > `New` > `Package`